abhijit-z/abhijit-z/README.md

 - 👋 Hi, I’m Abhijit Zarekar
-- 👀 I’m interested in Data/Business Analytics
+- 👀 I’m interested in Data Analytics/Business Analytics/Machine Learning/Data Science
-- 🌱 I’m currently learning Business Analytics
+- 🌱 I’m currently pusruing MS in Business Analytics at UIC
+- I would graduate in May 2022 and looking actively for fulltime job opportunities
 - 💞️ I’m looking to collaborate on Data Analytics
-- 📫 How to reach me ...
+- 📫 How to reach me : www.linkedin.com/in/abhijit-zarekar-407193a9

 <!---
 abhijit-z/abhijit-z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.